ANZSoilData/def-au-schema-json/docs/ansis-entities.md

 ### Microrelief_other

 Type: *ansis:Microrelief_other*.
 ANSIS Microrelief - Other.
-Undefined.
+Relief up to a few metres about the plane of the land surface forms by other processes.

 | Property | Value Count | ANSIS Preferred | Type | Vocabulary | Description \[ _Comment_ \] |
 | -------- | ----------- | --------------- | ---- | ---------- | ------------------------- |